- Why does the sound of an ambulance or car engine seem to change as the vehicle passes by?

 If you’re having trouble visualizing this, it would look something like the image below – with the exception that those rings of sound should constantly be spreading outwards.

 Any person standing in front of the car receives more of those soundwave-ripples per second than normal – the frequency of the waves is higher, which means the sound has a higher pitch.
 A person standing behind the car receives fewer waves per second (because they’re spread out), which results in a lower-pitched sound.

 You can hear this same effect anytime an ambulance passes by, or a police car with its siren going, or even a normal car if it’s moving quickly enough.
 As the sound approaches, it gets louder (simply because you’re closer to the source), and has a higher pitch.
 Then, as it passes, the sound suddenly dips down, and as it drives away you hear a lower pitch, plus a decreasing volume as the engine gets farther and farther away.

-Now, sound is an interesting type of wave here, because it goes much faster than racecars and ambulances – specifically, it travels at around 1200 km/h1.
+Now, sound is an interesting type of wave here, because it goes much faster than racecars and ambulances – specifically, it travels at around 1200 km/h[1.
+This number will change depending on air temperature, pressure, and so on.].
 So what happens when the source of the wave catches up to the wave it’s creating?